kennguyen0303/shopify_S2022_backend_challenge/README.md

 ### API documentation:
 Postman json: https://www.postman.com/collections/b63906b585d3f90cc13c

+For trying APIs with Postman, please download the JSON and import the JSON into your Postman.

 ### Check the Postgres Database with PGAdmin

 1. Go to browser and access `http://localhost:5050/browser/`